koalacoding/yoBlog/README.md

 * Put the website in HTTPS are improve the security of PHP sessions.
 * To fix : When clicking on the "Delete" button in deletePost, no message is shown in the ui-dialog or it shows "modifyPost" "Modify" button action.
+* Allow the user to search a blog by its name, and to watch it.
+* Put 'startPage' under the MVC model.